arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-6.md

 ---

 <div style="color:#1abc9c;font-size:2em;font-weight:bold;margin-bottom:1em;">The Ping, The Pong, The Popcorn</div>
+---

-## The Ping, The Pong, The Popcorn (A Lighthearted Look at Eventing & Messaging)
+## A Lighthearted Look at Eventing & Messaging

 🍿 **The Calm Before the Pop**